miguelaeh/cardanocli-js/README.md

 Tests are using Jest framework and can be run by using `npm run-script test` command.

+Tests are configured to run with the Sancho network.
+You may need to update your `cardano-cli` binary to the sancho one in order to run the tests.

 ## Major changes

 ### 5.0.0